-The discounting of technical provisions is not required under IFRS.
+Technical provisions are not discounted under IFRS.

 Under Solvency II, GBO calculates best estimates separately for obligations in different currencies using the relevant risk-free term structures of interest rates prescribed by EIOPA.
 The set of currencies for which spot discount curves are provided by EIOPA form a subset of the complete table of currencies defined in the accounting system of GBO.
 Where, for a given currency, spot discount curves are not provided by EIOPA, the spot discount curve for US dollars is used by default or, if deemed material to the calculation of fair values, the relevant term structure determined according to the methodology specified in the Solvency II technical specifications.